Kentanglemes/AirinChan/Privacy Policy.md

 ⚠️ Translate this page if you can't speak Indonesian. ⚠️

-# Privacy Policy for AirinChan Musik Bot Discord
+# Privacy Policy for AirinChan
 Last updated: 20 September 2024 by Alandainos

 # Informasi yang Dikumpulkan